-Our Wednesday Creative Challenges are fun and inspirational.
+Our Wednesday Creative Challenges are fun and inspirational writing prompts.

 Every week, Typishly sends out a special call for Emerging Writer Thursdays for writers who have been published three or fewer times, with a Thursday submission deadline.
 Unpublished newbies are encouraged to submit.
 (Of course, emerging writers are also welcome to submit in any of our other categories.)
 In support of new and emerging writers, this is the lowest priced item in our shopping cart.

-Every week, Typishly sends out a call for our Relationship Fridays, with a Friday deadline.
-We’re exploring the endless possibilities that happen whenever two or more people intersect.
+Every week, Typishly sends out a call for our Romance Fridays, with a Friday deadline.
+We’re looking for writing about relationships and romantic love.
 (Typishly is LGBTQ+ friendly.)

 Every week, Typishly sends out a call for our Flash FictionSaturdays, with a Saturday deadline.
-Stories can be up to 1,000 words in length.
+Flash fiction must be under 1,000 words.

 Every week, Typishly sends out a call for our Unusual Sundays with a Sunday deadline.
 We’re looking for experimental writing, never-seen-before topics, outside-the-box subject matter, unusual themes.
 Have you written a short story or poem that is out of the ordinary, unconventional, different, surprising, or just plain weird?